LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    :param -simpleform:
       If specified then the message is sent without a body.
    :param -date:
-      A date object specifiying a time in the future to send the message.
+      A date object specifying a time in the future to send the message.

 Sending a Plain Text Message